tursodatabase/libsql/rusqlite/README.md

 you cannot (as easily) loop over the rows, or use many of the helpful Iterator methods like `map` and `filter`.

-Instead, Rusqlite's `SqliteRows` handle does conform to `Iterator`.
+Instead, Rusqlite's `Rows` handle does conform to `Iterator`.
 It ensures safety by performing checks at runtime to ensure you do not try to retrieve the values of a "stale" row, and will panic if you do so.
 A specific example that will panic: